Tuesday, December 27, 2011

 Tuesday, November 15, 2011

-Michael and Shimrit Greilsammer-Who is it
+Michael and Shimrit Greilsammer - Who is it

-Michael Greilsammer who has teamed up with his wife Shimrit is one of my favourite new artists around.
+Michael Greilsammer who has teamed up with his wife Shimrit is one of my favorite new artists around.
 It's quite rare to hear an artist voice his opinions so openly and the Reggae Irish influenced music is wonderful.

 Who is it who is it who is it who is it who is it who is it who is it